We are recruiting for our 2019-20 training & volunteering scheme

 Making Applications and Arrangements for the Volunteer Training Programme

-The training will be held across several universities October – November.
+The training will be held across several universities October and November.
 See the different training dates on the application form and please indicate ALL of the cohorts you are able to attend.
 Please note: if you are a student of one of the universities where training will take place, we prefer you to attend the dates of your own university.

-PBC will coordinate the placements in conjunction with the agencies and will provide students with relevant contacts and information.
+PBC will coordinate the placements in conjunction with advice agencies and will provide students with relevant contacts and information.
 Volunteers will be required to maintain records of the work they undertake during their placements and make these records available through PBC’s online volunteering portal.

 The Pro Bono Community volunteer training scheme is open to all students, law, non-law, undergraduate and postgraduate.
 If you would like to apply for the volunteer training scheme please email us a completed application form at email@example.com by the 14th October 9am.
 CVs will not be considered.
 We are usually over-subscribed and early application will be taken into account during selection.